-Oh Good, You Can Scale A Waterfall In New Zealand Now
+Did You Know You Can Scale A Waterfall In New Zealand?

 Not at all terrifying.

 Waterfalls are majestic forces of nature.
-When you see one, it’s hard not to stop and stare in awe at how bloody cool it is.
-But have you ever thought of going one further and climbing up one?
+But have you ever considered climbing up one?

-Wildwire is a via ferrata climbing adventure on Twin Falls waterfall in Wanaka, New Zealand.
-For the rock climbing novices, a via ferrata is a protected climbing route to aid climbers – it often includes iron rungs, pegs, carved steps and even ladders.
-They’re used to allow otherwise dangerous routes to be undertaken without having to scramble unassisted – effectively making climbing a waterfall a cinch.
+Wildwire is a via ferrata climbing adventure on Twin Falls in Wanaka, New Zealand.
+For the rock-climbing novices, a via ferrata is a climbing route protected for climbers – it often includes iron rungs, pegs, carved steps and even ladders.
+They allow keen climbers to undertake otherwise dangerous routes without having to scramble unassisted – effectively making climbing a waterfall a cinch.

-Seeing as New Zealand is known for its extreme activities, it makes sense that something like this would exist beside some of the most breathtaking scenery in the world.
+Seeing as New Zealand is known for its extreme activities, it makes sense that something like this would exist alongside some of the most breathtaking scenery in the world.

 There are two tours to choose from: Go Wild (the beginners course) and Wild Thing (for intermediate climbers).
-Prices for a tour start at $189NZ ($181AUD) and includes transport to and from Wanaka town centre, all safety equipment as well as water and snacks on all tours.
+Prices for a tour start at $181 (NZD$189) and includes transport to and from Wanaka town centre, all safety equipment as well as water and snacks on all tours.